rndmh3ro/ansible-test-framework/README.md

 - VirtualBox
 - Vagrant

+## Docker images

+This setup user custom [docker images](https://github.com/rndmh3ro/docker-ansible).
+These docker images only derive from the base images as they have Ansible pre-installed, thus saving the time to install it!

 ## Setup

 Create a directory for your role you want to test (called `ansible_role` in the following example).
 **The name directory and the name of the role have to be the same!**
-Git-clone the testing-framework into your newly created directory and change into it:
+Git-clone the testing-framework into your newly created directory, change into it and delete the now useless .git directory:
 ```
 # basic setup
 mkdir ansible_role
 git clone https://github.com/rndmh3ro/ansible-test-framework ansible_role/
 cd ansible_role/
+rm -fr .git/
 ```

 Create an empty role with `ansible-galaxy`.